-With this unique design, you can make a basket that resembles an old-fashioned basket weaved with twine.
+With this unique design, you can make a basket that resembles an old-fashioned twine woven basket.
 But with yarn.
-Pair the basket with this cute bunny peep to rock your little one’s Easter.

 This website is reader supported and contains affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 Find my affiliate disclosure here.

 An inexpensive and ad free PDF download can be purchased in these links